cameraui/docs/install/tv.md

 Sign in with your username and password, plus a two-factor code if you use one, or paste an API token.[^token]

-You can add several servers and switch between them.
+You can add several servers and switch between them under **Settings → Switch server**.
+With a single server the app opens it right away.
+With several it starts on the server picker, unless you turn on **Open at launch** in the settings of the server it should open.

 ## Around the app

 - **Home.** The latest activity up top, plus camera and storage status and today's event count.
 Selecting a notification opens its recording.
+Recent activity follows the [Recent Events filter](/cameras/home) of your account.
 - **Camview.** A live wall of your cameras.
 Grid or mixed layout, rearrangeable tiles, fullscreen per camera. **Fill wall** drops the borders and fills the screen, **Whole picture** letterboxes each camera in its tile instead of cropping it.
 Both are remembered per view.
 - **Events.** Your events grouped by day, with filters for persons, faces, vehicles, animals, doorbell, sensors, sounds, and motion.
 Selecting one plays it back from that moment.
 - **Episodes.** [Episodes](/detection/episodes) show up as mosaic cards among your events and on the Home screen.
 Opening one plays the whole story and switches cameras by itself.
 Left and right jump between cameras.
 - **Talk back.** In the fullscreen player, the microphone button speaks through the camera, if the camera supports two-way audio.
 - **PTZ.** A camera that can pan, tilt or zoom gets a move button in the player.
 Hold a direction to keep moving, a short press nudges.
 Home position and presets appear when the camera has them.
+Admin accounts only.
 See [PTZ & autotrack](/sensors/ptz).

 Playback follows each camera's [playback source](/recording/timeline-playback#playback-quality), episodes included.
 On Auto a gap in the high recording plays the next quality that has footage, the same as in the web interface.

 ### Sensors

-The Sensors page lays out every sensor as a tile, grouped by type, with its current state.[^sensors]
+The Sensors page lays out every sensor as a tile, grouped by type, with its current state.[^sensors] Switching them takes an admin account, other accounts see the states only.

 - **Click to toggle.** Lights, switches, sirens, locks and garages flip on select.
 - **Hold for more.** Holding select, or pressing play/pause, opens brightness, volume, alarm modes, or lock and garage controls.